 - There are hard questions (some being unanswerable) each side has for the other

-- Both did co-exist before and there is no logical reason why they cannot do so again with mutual acceptance – in business organizations, public school classrooms and in society at large.
+- Both did co-exist before with no logical reason why they cannot do so again, with mutual acceptance – in business organizations, public school classrooms and in society at large.

 Why then is the scientific view given a prominent and favored status by leaders of organizations and politicians?
-These decisions, which advantage or disadvantage one side against the other need to be reviewed and revised in order to remove sources of unnecessary strife.
+These decisions, which advantage or disadvantage one side against the other need to be reviewed and revised.
+They need to be changed because they are sources of unnecessary competition and strife.
 With mutual acceptance, together both can teach and contribute so much more.
 Don’t you agree?